SilverLinings89/Waveguide/Readme.md

 ## Setup

+Software dependencies:
+- Dealii 9.3.
-Need Petsc with complex double as numbers.
-Also Mumps.
+- Petsc with complex doubles as number type.
+- Mumps (as a dealii dependency)

 Have to delete the content of the function project_matrix_free in vector_tools_project.templates.h in DealInstall/include/dealii/numerics/